Frequently Asked Questions

 - Our Homeowner Services Department or the Community Association Manager will inform the homeowner/resident what steps will be taken in order to handle the request.
 This will include who will be contacted to complete the request (example: Landscaper or Pool Maintenance firm.), and the expected timeframe to handle the request.

-- A work order will then be generated, which is faxed to the proper vendor.
+- A work order will then be generated, which is emailed to the proper vendor.

 The monthly assessment covers the operation, maintenance and repairs for which the association is obligated, per the governing documents.
 Items such as insurance, taxes, water, electricity, landscaping services, janitorial and even pest control are just a few of the items that could be covered by assessments.
 Assessments also cover the funding of reserves which are applied to future repair or replacement of major components for which the association is responsible, such as roofing and painting in a condominium project, pool/spa resurfacing, and clubhouse refurbishment in a planned unit development.
 Details for your association can be found in the budget, which is mailed to all homeowners annually.